 Country Population: 1,185,000

-The emblems and colors are nothing special to look at, but the jarring triangular shapes are super interesting and make this an instantly recognizable flag.
-Nepal is a landlocked country (what is it with the flags of landlocked countries and small island nations?!) that is sandwiched between India and China.
+The distinctive triangular shapes are super interesting to me and make this an instantly recognizable flag.
+The shape represents both the mountainous region it occupies and the two predominent religions: Hinduism and Buddhism.
+The symbols represent the sun and the moon.
+Nepal is a landlocked country that is sandwiched between India and China.
 Well, not really China.
 Tibet is its north neighbor.
 But who are we to stir the political pot?
 Oh, hell.
 Here we go.
 Long live the Dalai Lama!
-Use your airbending skills against the Chinese Fire Nation!
-We love you.
 Sorry Nepal.
 We stole your thunder.

 Country Population: 26,494,504

 A dragon on rollerballs.
 Can you imagine?
-Actually, they’re jewels, but rollerballs sound cooler.
-Like Nepal, Bhutan is a landlocked (again) Asian country that has the misfortune of being surrounded by Tibet and India.
+Actually, they’re jewels.
+Like Nepal, Bhutan is a landlocked Asian country that has the misfortune of being surrounded by Tibet and India.
 We’d hate to be in the middle of that mess.
 Bhutan had its own nastiness to deal with, though.
 It was guilty of ethnic cleansing (without the wholesale murder like in the former Yugoslavian nations) by booting out hundreds of thousands of Nepalese Hindus in the name of their flavor of Buddhism.
 So much for peace and acceptance.